sudoarsh/RekhtaScholar/README.md

 Enable "Developer mode" in the top-right corner.
 Click on "Load unpacked" and select the folder containing the extension files.
 Usage
-Navigate to a book detail page on the Rekhta website (https://www.rekhta.org/ebooks/detail/).
 Click the Site Extension icon in your Chrome toolbar.
 Input the book information:
 Title